atvs1478/sq/README.md

 ```
 sda=<gpio_num>,scl=<gpio_num>,port=0|1
 ```
 ## Display
 The NVS parameter "display_config" sets the parameters for an optional display.
 Syntax is
 ```
 I2C|SPI,width=<pixels>,height=<pixels>[,address=<i2c_address>][,HFlip][,VFlip]
 ```
 - VFlip and HFlip are optional can be used to change display orientation

+### Vcc GPIO
+The parameter "Vcc_GPIO" is a comma-separated list of GPIO that will be configured as output with their value set to 1 (Vcc) at boot.
+Be careful because there is no conflict checks being made with which GPIO you're changing, so you might damage your board or create a conflict here.

 ### Buttons
 Buttons are described using a JSON string with the following syntax